andrew/vid/SPEC.md

 ## Test vectors

-The vectors below are computed by the reference implementation and verified by the test suite.
+Each vector below is verified by the test suite.

 ### File-fallback vector